DimitriosKaratis/BankDB-Flask-Mysql-Banking-App-Project-Localhost/Anti-Gravity_Themis_customers_only_xoris_to_password_mou/README.txt

 5. HOW TO LAUNCH THE APP
 ------------------------
-1. Navigate to the project folder in your terminal: cd path/to/project_folder
+1. Navigate to the project folder in your terminal.
+(For example in Linux): cd path/to/project_folder

-2. Run the Flask application:
+2. Run the Flask application.
+(For example in Linux): python3 app.py
-   python3 app.py

 3. You will see output indicating the server is running (usually on http://127.0.0.1:5000).